HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 {{ figure_markup(
   image="cms-real-user-largest-contentful-paint-experiences.png",
   caption="Real-user Largest Contentful Paint experiences.", description='Bar chart showing the top 5 CMSs and whether they have a "good" Largest Contentful Paint experience.
-Wordpress is middling with 33% on desktop and 25% on mobile, Drupal is the best with 61% on desktop and 47% on mobile, Joomla is second best with 48% on desktop and 28% on mobile, Squarespace has 37% on desktop but only 12% on mobile and Wix is the lowest with 9% on desktop and 9% on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=188727692&format=interactive", sheets_gid="465267881", sql_file="core_web_vitals_distribution.sql"
+WordPress is middling with 33% on desktop and 25% on mobile, Drupal is the best with 61% on desktop and 47% on mobile, Joomla is second best with 48% on desktop and 28% on mobile, Squarespace has 37% on desktop but only 12% on mobile and Wix is the lowest with 9% on desktop and 9% on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=188727692&format=interactive", sheets_gid="465267881", sql_file="core_web_vitals_distribution.sql"